Metric embeddings of cubes into dense subsets of cubes

-We are now in a position to prove the lower bound.
-Suppose $f: [k] \to Tree(N)$ is an embedding of distortion $<0.001$.
+\begin{proof} Suppose $f: [k] \to Tree(N)$ is an embedding of distortion $<0.001$.
 Then by the above lemma, we take the geodesic from $f(1)$ to $f(k)$ and conclude that each point in the image, say $f(i)$ is $0.01r$-close to a point on the geodesic $g(i)$.
 By the remark made earlier, half of the geodesic is level-decreasing and the other half is level increasing.
 One of the two pieces must have at least $k/2$ of the points $g(1),...,g(k)$.
 Without loss of generality say it is the first half of the path, so $g(1), g(2),...,g(k/2)$ is level decreasing.
-It is a little tedious but not hard to check that the set of levels $\{l(f(1)),...,l(f(k/2))\} \subset[N]$ forms a $0.1$-distorted path of length $k/2$ in $[N]$.
-But by the lower bound of Theorem \ref{thm:pathSpaces} this forces $N$ to be large:
+It is a little tedious but not hard to check that the set of levels $\{l(f(1)),...,l(f(k/2))\} \subset[N]$ forms a $2$-distorted path of length $k/2$ in $[N]$.
+By the lower bound of Theorem \ref{thm:pathSpaces} this forces $N$ to be large: